Nezahualcoyotl (tlatoani): Name

-The Nahuatl name Nezahualcoyotl is commonly translated as "hungry coyote" or "fasting coyote".
-However, more accurately, it means "coyote with a fasting collar", from nezahualli, a collar made out of bands of paper twisted together.
-It was worn by those fasting to show others that they should not be offered food.
+The Nahuatl name Nezahualcoyotl is commonly translated as "Hungry Coyote" or "Fasting Coyote".
+More accurately, it means "Coyote With a Fasting Collar", from nezahualli, meaning a collar made out of bands of paper twisted together.
+Collars of this kind were worn by those fasting to show others that they should not be offered food.
+William H. Prescott, who translates his name to "Hungry Fox", believes that Nezahualcoyotl gave himself this name in reference to his cunning, but also to the hardships he endured during the early years of his life.
+In various poetic compositions, Nezahualcoyotl is referred to as Yoyontzin, a nickname used by himself and others.